go-macaron/macaron/README.md

 ### What's the idea behind this other than Martini?

-- Integrate frequently used middlewares with less reflection.
+- Integrate frequently used middlewares and helper methods with less reflection.
 - Make a deep source study against Martini.

 ### Live code reload?